 And I’ll make their claims ring true.

 I’ll brand myself bad with a tattoo.

-But the ink is no match for the mark made by Dane, by Debra and Sheryl and crazy-eyed Jane,
+But the ink is no match for the mark made by Shane, by Brenda and Sheryl and crazy-eyed Jane,

 The ones who Jesus spoke through.